-If you are new to this technique – single-origin coffee beans are the best starting point.
+If you are new to this technique, single-origin coffee beans are the best starting point.

 This depends on the method you will be using to create your brewed coffee.
-As mentioned above, there is immersion and slow drip.
+As mentioned above, there is immersion and a slow drip.

 With slow drip brewing, the water and coffee grounds have less contact.
 Therefore, a medium to medium-fine grind is best for a successful brewing process.

-Go too coarse and the water will pass through the coffee grounds without extracting much.
+Go too coarse, and the water will pass through the coffee grounds without extracting much.
 This leaves you with coffee that is weak and sour.

 Start by gathering the equipment you will need.
-Most homes will have a French Press available so we will use this to explain an easy home cold brew method.
+Most homes will have a French Press available, so we will use this to explain an easy home cold brew method.

-If you want a stronger brew use 400g of water to 100g of grounds at a ratio of 1:4.
+If you want a stronger brew, use 400g of water to 100g of grounds at a ratio of 1:4.

-3. After about 5 minutes use a spoon or paddle to submerge any coffee grounds that float to form a crust on top of the water.
+3. After about 5 minutes, use a spoon or paddle to submerge any coffee grounds that float to form a crust on top of the water.

 4. Place your French Press in a location away from any direct sunlight or other heat sources.
-Allow to brew for 12 hours.
+Allow it to brew for 12 hours.

 If sunlight or heat cannot be avoided, place your French Press in the refrigerator to brew for about 15 hours.

 6. You can store this coffee concentrate in the fridge for up to 2 weeks.
-When you are ready to drink – mix equal amounts of concentrate with cold water, add ice, and enjoy.
+When you are ready to drink, mix equal amounts of concentrate with cold water, add ice, and enjoy.

-You can infuse your coffee beans with extra flavors before brewing though.
+You can infuse your coffee beans with extra flavors before brewing, though.
 Store your beans with such ingredients as fresh vanilla pods or cinnamon sticks.

 However, it is not a good idea to infuse your coffee beans with multiple flavors unless you are sure they will all complement one another.